carboneio/rock-req/README.md

 rock.defaults = {
   headers       : {},
   maxRedirects  : 10,
-  maxRetry      : 2,
+  maxRetry      : 0,
   retryDelay    : 100, //ms
   retryOnCode   : [408, 429, 500, 502, 503, 504, 521, 522, 524 ],
   retryOnError  : ['ETIMEDOUT', 'ECONNRESET', 'EADDRINUSE', 'ECONNREFUSED','EPIPE', 'ENOTFOUND', 'ENETUNREACH', 'EAI_AGAIN' ],
-  // WARNING: beforeRequest is also called for each retry/redirect beforeRequest : (parsedOpts) => {
+  // beforeRequest is called for each request, retry and redirect beforeRequest : (opts) => {
-    // parsedOpts is the object parsed by url.parse, with all paramaters of the query parsedOpts.protocol = 'https:';
+    // You can overwrite all these values:

+    opts.protocol = 'https:' //  or 'http:'
-    parsedOpts.hostname = 'google.com';
+    opts.hostname = 'google.com';
-    parsedOpts.port = 443;
+    opts.port = 443;
-    parsedOpts.path = '/mypage.html?bla=1';
+    opts.path = '/mypage.html?bla=1';
-    parsedOpts.auth = '';
+    opts.auth = '';
-    parsedOpts.maxRetry = 2;
-    parsedOpts.maxRedirects = 10;
-    parsedOpts.remainingRetry = 1;
-    parsedOpts.remainingRedirects = 9;
-    // and all paramaters passed, except opts.url. parsedOpts.headers = {};
+    opts.remainingRetry;
+    opts.remainingRedirects;
-    parsedOpts.body = {};
+    opts.headers = {};
-    parsedOpts.method = {}; //...
+    opts.body = {};
+    opts.method = 'POST';

+    // And read these values
+    opts.url;
+    opts.maxRetry;
+    opts.maxRedirects;

+    // opts must be returned
-    return parsedOpts;
+    return opts;
   },
 }
 ```

 ### Extend and intercept retries

-Create a new instance with specific parameters.
+Create a new instance with specific parameter instead of modifying `rock.defaults`

 By default, this new instance inherits values of the instance source if options are not overwritten.
 Internaly, only the first level of the option object is merged with `Object.assign(currentInstanceOption, newOptions)`.